ShalConnects/Balanze/TESTING_GUIDE.md

-# 🧪 FinTech App Testing Guide
+# 🧪 Balanze App Testing Guide

 ## 📋 Overview

-This guide provides comprehensive testing tools and instructions for verifying all features of your FinTech application.
+This guide provides comprehensive testing tools and instructions for verifying all features of your Balanze application.
 We've created both automated and manual testing approaches to ensure everything works correctly.

 ## 🚀 Quick Start